The Scoop on Getting Gift Baskets on TV

-It certainly sounds like fun and a huge money maker, and that’s true if you research and plan ahead of time.
+It certainly sounds like fun and a huge money maker, and that’s true if you research and plan your process ahead of time.
 That planning is part of your marketing plan, which is the subject of this definitive article.

 However, if you don’t know how to research and what to accomplish after the broadcast is done, you’ll waste lots of time and make no money for your efforts.

 I learned this long ago from mentors who knew much more than I did about the entire concept of broadcast presentations.

 First time’s a charm

 My first time on television was on Food Network.
 At the time, the channel’s reach was 22 million viewers.
 Certainly a portion of them would want a gift basket, right?

 I stood on a box to give me height so I’d appear as tall as the show’s host.
 I’m 5’3″ while the host stood at 6’3″.
 The preparation took hours (designing, driving, studio setup, etc.) while the live, on-air segment took just three minutes.

 That time difference is why it’s critical to know what to do before, during, and after your appearance.
 Your mission is to get sales.
 In addition, there’s a lot more you can get that’s even more valuable.

 Those secret steps are what I teach my VIP gift basket clients.
 When everything comes together, they earn a lot more than our projections because of the preparations we do together!

 Make the most of your time on air